kpuka/SIMAH/_portfolio/7 Risk Difference, Relative Risk, and Odds Ratio.md

 # Introduction
 The relationship between a binary outcome (e.g. yes vs. no) and other variables may be expressed through risk difference, relative risk and odds ratio.
 These measures are described below and should always be reported with confidence intervals.

 'Risk' refers to the probability of having a disease or some outcome.
-Risk difference and relative risk are used to compare the risk among two or more groups.

 $$Risk = \frac{\text{number of people with disease/outome}}{\text{total number of people}}$$

 'Odds' refers to the probability that the event of interest occurs to the probability that it does not.
 For example, the odds that a single throw of a die will produce a six (for example) are 1 to 5, or 1/5.
-The odds ratio is used to compare the odds among two or more groups.

 $$Odds = \frac{\text{umber of people with disease/outome}}{\text{umber of people without disease/outome}} $$

 **Example:**